kapouer/express-dom/README.md

 Start with
 `DEBUG=express-dom node app.js`

-A non-empty DEBUG environment value will log browser console to stdout.
+If NODE_ENV environment variable is not "production", and if `console` option is not set, server-side browser console is logged to stdout / stderr.

 To debug web pages,
 `DEVELOP=1 node app.js`